learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 dog and cat
 ```

 Why are these called **greedy** quantifiers?
-If multiple quantities can satisfy the pattern, the leftmost longest match always wins.
+If multiple quantities can satisfy the pattern, the longest match wins.

 ```bash
 $ # longest match among 'foo' and 'fo' wins here